aman97kalra/Python-Scripts/WhatsAppBot/Readme.md

-==>Functionality
+==>Functionality:
-Script to autoamte sending messages on WhatsApp.
+Script to automate sending messages on WhatsApp.
 Just enter the username, message and the number of times you want to send the message.
 The only drawback is that it works on WhatsApp Web and you have to manually scan the QR Code for login.